likmoon/4c74356b41.github.io/_posts/2017-03-05-azure-backup-without-powershell-aka-rest-api.md

   - Backup
   - Python
 ---
 Lets say you wanted to manage Azure Backup programmatically, but you are using Azure Cli, or Cli 2, or Python SDK, well, not Powershell, you only resort would be [Azure Rest API](http://stackoverflow.com/questions/42274160/how-to-manage-azure-backup-with-azure-python-sdk-or-azure-cli/42303540#42303540) (sigh).
-Well let&#8217;s use what we can.
+Well let's use what we can.

 Rest Api calls are documented, but pretty poorly.